 We cleaned the Galactic emission from the HFI maps using a local correlation with the 857 GHz map.
-We model each HFI map I_v as where C is the CMB anisotropy (here we use the SMICA map, Planck Collaboration IX 2015, from which we remove any residual dipole component) and I{857} is the Planck 857 GHz map that is assumed to have a negligible contribution from the solar dipole.2 The term D{res} includes the dipole and any systematic effects from both I{857} and I{ν} .
+We model each where C is the CMB anisotropy (here we use the SMICA map, Planck Collaboration IX 2016, from which we remove any residual dipole component) and I{857} is the Planck 857 GHz map that is assumed to have a negligible contribution from the solar dipole3.
+The term D{res} includes the dipole and any systematic effects from both I{857} and I{ν} .
 In bright regions of the sky, D{res} also contains extra emission that is uncorrelated or only partially correlated with I{857} , for instance free-free emission or CO.